navanchauhan/navanchauhan.github.io/Content/posts/2022-08-05-Why-You-No-Host.md

 Setting up the domain was as painless as following the online web admin diagnosis page to copy paste DNS records.

 The easiest way to deploy any app is to use Docker.
 I dislike this approach for a variety of reasons but I am not going to cover them here.
 All YunoHost apps are packaged to run on bare-metal for the best performance.
 See an app that does not have pre-compiled binaries?
 The package installer will download the latest source, install dependencies, compile, and then clean all the unnecessary files.
 Because you are running Debian after all, you can always SSH into the server and install docker if you want to.
 You can even install Portainer through YunoHost’s app catalogue if you really want to.

+Also, YunoHost has been here for a long time!
+[Here](https://news.ycombinator.com/item?id=7894838) is an old Hacker News post about YunoHost.
+All the projects mentioned in the comments?
+Dead.

 ### What do I self-host?